CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5 General/resize-linux-pg.md

 ### Outline

 Suppose a Linux server protected by SafeHaven-5 has been expanded, in other words running on a larger file system,  a number of steps needs to be taken in order to sure the SafeHaven protection continue to work with the enlarged system.
-At the high leve, the steps are
+The high-level steps are

 1. Using the SafeHaven GUI, [expand the SafeHaven protection group and protected disk](../SafeHaven 4/SafeHaven-4-Expand Protection Group Size.md):
   1.1 Ensure both SRNs contain sufficient free capacity in the correspondig storage pools